Noisy Data is Destructive to Reinforcement Learning with Verifiable Rewards: Noisy Data Significantly Degrades RLVR Performance

 \begin{myanswerbox} \textbf{\upshape Answer to RQ1}.
 Noisy data impacts learning significantly, resulting in 8-10\% lower accuracy than training on clean data and failing to outperform training with pure format rewards. \end{myanswerbox}

 \minihead{Noisy data causes significant performance degradation.} We quantify the performance gap between training on clean data and training on noisy data.
-As shown in Figure \ref{fig:synthetic}, training on 100\% noise (red lines) yields a substantially lower performance compared to the clean baseline (blue lines), degrading accuracy by 9.0\% on MATH-500, 10.0\% on AIME, and 8.5\% on AMC.
-We also find that training on 100\% noise fails to outperform the format-reward baseline (purple lines), suggesting that noisy data does not improve the capability of the base model, but only strengthens format adherence.
-Furthermore, training on random annotations (gray lines) leads to catastrophic collapse, causing performance to drop significantly below that of the base model.
+As shown in Figure \ref{fig:synthetic}, training on 100\% noise yields a substantially lower performance compared to the clean baseline, degrading accuracy by 9.0\% on MATH-500, 10.0\% on AIME, and 8.5\% on AMC.
+We also find that training on 100\% noise fails to outperform the format-reward baseline, suggesting that noisy data does not improve the capability of the base model.
+Furthermore, training on random annotations leads to catastrophic collapse, causing performance to drop significantly below that of the base model.

+We attribute the accuracy degradation of the model trained on noisy data to a confirmation bias loop during optimization.
+As detailed in the training dynamics analysis in Appendix \ref{fig:app-dynamics}, we find that the model easily exploits its pre-existing flawed priors, achieving a 149\% higher average reward on noisy data while exhibiting a 9\% drop in policy entropy, rather than exploring correct reasoning paths.

 \minihead{Noisy data decreases pass@$k$.} To determine if noisy data affects the range of problems a model can solve given multiple attempts, we evaluate the pass@$k$ of models trained on noisy data.
 We find that clean data expands the set of solvable problems, while noisy data shrinks it.
 As shown in Figure \ref{fig:pass_k_noise}, the model trained on clean data consistently outperforms all other baselines by 4.6--16.6\% in terms of pass@$k$.
 However, the model trained on noisy data only outperforms the base model when $k=1$, while underperforming the base model by up to 6.1\% when $k>1$.
 This indicates that incorrect annotations reduce both sampling efficiency and the number of solvable problems, damaging the model's ``reasoning boundary'' \cite{yue2025does}.